reader-dict/report-a-word/README.md

 Issues are also automatically created when using the "Quick Feedback" feature from the website, no need to have a GitHub account for that.

-Remember to be kind to everyone here - we all love those dictionaries, and we're all trying to make it the best possible.
+Remember to be kind to everyone here - we all love those dictionaries, and we're all trying to make them the best possible.

 Thank you!